Teal-Insights/r-econid/README.md

   columns.
 Defaults to `TRUE`.

 - **.before** *(optional)*
   Column name or position to insert the standardized columns before.
-  Defaults to the first column.
+If NULL (default), columns are inserted at the beginning of the dataframe.
+Can be a character vector specifying the column name or a numeric value specifying the column index.

 #### Returns